 Taipei Fun Pass

 This pass is valid for both metro and bus rides.
-Buying the cards or pass reduces your expenses and makes paying for metro and bus rides fast and convenient.
+Buying cards or passes reduces your expenses and makes paying for metro and bus rides fast and convenient.
+Buy your Taipei Fun Pass now and just pick it up at the airport.

-Things to Do in Taipei: Top Tourist Spots
+12 Awesome Things to Do in Taipei / Top Tourist Spots to Explore

 These are the must-visit tourist spots in Taipei that a first-timer should explore.
-So, whether this is your first time in Taipei or your second or thirs, these list of things to do in Taipei will surely bring you loads of fun.
+So, whether this is your first time in Taipei or your second or third, this list of things to do in Taipei will surely bring you loads of fun.

 Visit Taipei 101

 In the years 2004 to 2010, Taipei 101 was considered the tallest building in the world.
-It is the most iconic structure that has a shape of a bamboo stalk and owns the world’s fastest elevator from 89th to the 91st floor.
+It is the most iconic structure that has a shape of a bamboo stalk and owns the world’s fastest elevator from the 89th to the 91st floor.
 Despite losing the title of the world’s tallest building, it is still recognized as the tallest green building and has the world’s highest Starbucks coffee shop today.
-[Buy a Taipei 101 Priority pass ticket now]
+Buy your Taipei 101 Observatory E-Ticket to skip the long line!

 See Taipei’s Amazing cityscape from Elephant Mountain